firebase/firebaseui-web/README.md

 You can pass a query parameter to the widget's URL that will overwrite the URL the user is redirected to after a successful sign-in.
 If you do so, you must set the configuration `signInSuccessUrl` value (even if it will be overwritten).
-When passing the redirect URL this way, the `signInSuccess` callback will receive the value as the `redirectUrl` argument.
+When passing the redirect URL this way, the `signInSuccessWithAuthResult` callback will receive the value as the `redirectUrl` argument.

 You **must include the mode explicitly** in the URL when using the `signInSuccessUrl` parameter, otherwise FirebaseUI will directly redirect to the